-Is it possible to model fluids other than Water, or water at a different temperature?
+Is it possible to model fluids other than Water, or water at a different temperature or specific gravity?

 1) Go to Analysis > Calculation Options and click on the calculation option that you'll be using for this analysis to access the properties

 2) Go to the Hydraulics section towards the bottom of the properties window and click the ellipsis button on the right side of the liquid label cell as seen below.

 3) This opens the Liquid Libraries for the Engineering Library and you can select the liquid that you'd like to use from there.
 Note that on the right hand side of the window the liquid properties like Kinematic Viscocity, temperature, Vapor Pressure, and the bulk modulus of elasticity are displayed.

 4) After you create or decide on one of these use the select button to choose that liquid.